cheungbx/SourDoughMaker/README.md

 Show a Run button.
 Skip one line.
 Show the Restart  button.
+skip one line.

+show  the “Erase Settings” button.
+If OperationMode == standalone , show the “Switch to WIFI” button.
+If OperationMode == WIFI, show the “Switch to Standalone” button.

 when the “Erase  Settings” button is pressed, replace it with the “Confirm to Erase Settings” button.
 When the “Confirm to Erase settings” button is pressed, erase all EEPROM configurations stored, restart the program.